FACK1/Rock-paper-scissors/README.md

 # Rock-paper-scissors
 - The rock paper scissors game in ReactJS , Allow user to choose one of ( Rock-paper-scissors ) to compare with computer chice   and see the game result (Win , lose , Drow ) .

+# RPS website:()

 # User Journeys
-  - User story: As I user can choice one of ( rock, paper, scissor) .
+  - User story: As I Player I can choice one of ( rock, paper, scissor).
-  - User Story : As a User I can see The Result (Win , lose , Drow ) .
+  - User Story : As a Player I can see The Result (Win , lose , Drow ).
-  - User Story : As a User I can Paly again amd start game .
+  - User Story : As a Player I can start and try again the game.

 # File Structure
   - **public**